muratk5n/thirdwave/en/README.md

 ---

-That song totally sounded like an ABBA *We Are The World*.
-It sucked.
+That song sounded like an ABBA version of *We Are The World*.
 Retire bitches

 ---